willianantunes/willianantunes.com/content/blog/2023/09/2023-09-28-understanding-read-phenomena-by-practice-with-mariadb-postgresql-and-sqlserver.md

 It's worth mentioning that the isolation level in MariaDB is `REPEATABLE READ` by default.
 Know more in the [knowledge base](https://mariadb.com/kb/en/mariadb-transactions-and-isolation-levels-for-sql-server-users/#isolation-levels-and-locks).

 ### Dirty read

-It's when you read a row that has not been committed yet by another transaction.
-What if the other transaction executes rollback while your transaction continues processing using it?
-This is the typical scenario for the dirty read.

 TX 1: